-Note: These transcripts are not official publications of Siddhartha’s Intent.
+Note: These transcripts are edited transcripts of live teachings, and should not be taken as Rinpoche’s final word.
 Every effort has been made to ensure they are accurate both in terms of words and meaning, however all errors and misunderstandings are the responsibility of the editors of madhyamaka.com.
 Please see note.

 Transcripts & Commentaries